 Although simple, the ISA bus is not well adapted to the rugged environments where embedded systems are deployed.
 The PC/104 form factor was introduced to address the shortcomings of ISA's mechanical specification.
 PC/104 provides a bus whose electrical signals are identical to those of the ISA bus, but with a different mechanical specification that is more adapted to embedded system development by providing ease of extensibility and ruggedness.
 Instead of using slots where cards are inserted, as in a regular ISA setup, PC/104 specifies the use of pin connectors.
-When PCI became popular, the PC/104+ specification.
-Both PC/104 and PC/104 + are managed by the PC/104 Consortium, which includes more than a 100 member companies.
+When PCI became popular, the PC/104+ specification was introduced to provide a PCI-signal-compatible bus as an addition to the PC/104 specification.
+Both PC/104 and PC/104+ are managed by the PC/104 Consortium, which includes more than a 100 member companies.